containernetworking/cni/README.md

 ## What is CNI?

-CNI, the _Container Network Interface_, is a proposed standard for configuring network interfaces for Linux application containers.
+CNI, the _Container Network Interface_, is a project to help configure network interfaces for Linux application containers.
-The standard consists of a simple specification for how executable plugins can be used to configure network namespaces; this repository also contains a go library implementing that specification.

 CNI concerns itself with setting up network connectivity of containers and removing allocated resources when the container is deleted.
 Because of this focus CNI has a wide range of support and the specification is simple to implement.

-The specification itself is contained in [SPEC.md](SPEC.md).
+The project repository contains a [simple specification](SPEC.md) for how executable plugins can be used to configure network namespaces, and a number of plugins, libraries and utilities written in Go that can be used to get started with CNI.

+The specification and the plugin architecture form a template system with perfectly clear interfaces.
+This allows developers to integrate their existing container networking solutions with a thin CNI wrapper plugin.
+It also gives a good framework to create new container networking solutions from scratch.

 ## Why develop CNI?